 Cabanas and Santa Luzia are two traditional fishing villages that lie along the calm waterways of the Parque Natural da Ria Formosa.

-Santa Luzia is to the west of Tavira, and the village’s fishing fleet specialises in fishing of octopus (Portuguese= polvo), while the restaurants that line the harbour have perfected the cooking of this tricky dish.
+Santa Luzia is to the west of Tavira, and the village's fishing fleet specialises in the fishing of octopus (Portuguese= polvo).
+The restaurants that line the harbour have perfected the cooking of the fresh octopus.
 Departing from the harbour of Santa Luzia is a ferry to the Praia da Terra Estreita, one of the quietest beaches of the region.

-Both Santa Luzia and Cabanas can be hiked or cycled to, if you wish a more active day.
+Both Santa Luzia and Cabanas can be walked or cycled to, if you wish a more active day.